 With their innovative Virtual Flame technology, you’ll always be in control of the dishes you cook

-Discover the top tech behind Hotpoint’s fantastic range of gas hobs
+Discover the top tech behind Hotpoint’s fantastic range of gas and induction hobs

 These appliances are packed with top of the range tech, such as the FlexInduction Zone